turgu1/vtol/README.md

-# VTOL - Vertical Flight Controller
+# VTOL - Vertical take-off and landing Flight Controller

 This is an instance of the Beta 1.2 version of dRehmFlight FC avalable [here](https://github.com/nickrehm/dRehmFlight)